Blair–Brown deal: Deal

 It is widely believed that the pair had a meeting in 1994 at the restaurant Granita in Islington, London, following the unexpected death of John Smith, the then-Leader of the Labour Party, on 12 May of that year.
 They agreed that Brown would not stand in the forthcoming Labour leadership election, so as to allow Blair a better chance of an easy victory, and in return Blair would appoint Brown Chancellor of the Exchequer upon Labour's presumptive victory.
 In government, Brown would be granted unprecedented powers over domestic policy, which would make him the most powerful Chancellor in British history.

 It is also widely believed that Blair agreed, if he were appointed Prime Minister, to stay in the job for only two terms and then resign in Brown's favour.
 Blair led Labour to a landslide victory at the 1997 general election, and Brown became Chancellor with wider powers and the "formidable autonomy" as promised to him.
 At the 2001 general election, Labour were re-elected to a second consecutive term in government; with strong powerful results similar to the previous poll four years earlier.
 At the 2005 general election, Labour were returned for a historic third consecutive term in office; albeit with a significantly reduced majority due to gains made from the Conservatives and the Liberal Democrats.

-In 2007, as Blair had allegedly predicted, Brown became Blair's successor following Blair's resignation, though he served part of a third term instead of the mere two.
+In 2007, as Blair had allegedly predicted, Brown became Blair's successor following Blair's resignation, though he only served for three years.
 The existence of any deal was denied for many years by both men.